hgaiser/workspace-buttons/README.md

 ![Workspace Buttons - Workspace Label Colors](./screenshots/settings-workspace-label-colors.png?raw=true)

-**Note:** The Workspace Names setting page has been removed so as not to need to keep the code updated in-line with changes to the official GNOME Workspace Indicator extension.
+**Note:** The 'Workspace Names' settings page has been removed so as not to need to keep the code updated in-line with changes to the official GNOME Workspace Indicator extension.
 To modify the workspace names, use something like `dconf-editor` and modify the value stored under:

 ```
 /org/gnome/desktop/wm/preferences/workspace-names